Overview of Okanagan Water Quality Studies and Monitoring

 WWF (World Wildlife Fund) Canada is “taking the pulse of Canada’s rivers” with a Canada-wide assessment of the country’s watersheds, focusing on four indicators of river health and seven key threats.

-The Regional District of North Okanagan (RDNO) has completed a preliminary water quality report on Swan Lake, which is located north of Vernon and south of Spallumcheen, mostly within Electoral Area “B”.
+The Regional District of North Okanagan (RDNO) has undertaken water quality assessments of Swan Lake, which is located north of Vernon and south of Spallumcheen, mostly within Electoral Area “B”.

 Osoyoos Lake Water Quality Society has a 30-year water quality data set, monitoring weekly from May to October.
 They test for temperature, depth, dissolved oxygen, pH, specific conductivity, and water clarity.
 The Society also notes changes such as excessive milfoil, algae blooms, and dead fish; they check the condition of the stormwater outflow pipes; and also monitor and report changes to the lakeshore such as the removal of riparian trees, and shrubs; and construction of walls and buildings within the high water mark (illegal without special permits from the Ministry).